๐Ÿ““Intro to Creative Writing

 Person vs. Supernatural

-Compare: Person vs. Nature vs. Person vs. Supernatural—both involve inhuman forces, but nature operates by knowable rules while supernatural forces can be unpredictable or symbolic.
+Compare: Person vs. Nature and Person vs. Supernatural both involve inhuman forces, but nature operates by knowable rules while supernatural forces can be unpredictable or symbolic.
 A character surviving a hurricane demonstrates resilience; a character confronting a ghost often confronts unresolved trauma.

 Systemic Conflict: Individual Against Structure

-These conflicts position characters against constructed systems—social institutions or technological frameworks.
-The antagonist isn't a person but a pattern, making victory require changing minds or breaking systems.
+These conflicts position characters against constructed systems.
+The antagonist isn't a single person but a pattern or institution, which means victory requires changing minds or breaking systems rather than defeating an opponent.

 Person vs. Society

-• Social commentary becomes possible; this conflict type lets writers critique real-world systems through fictional stakes
+• Social commentary becomes possible because this conflict type lets you critique real-world systems through fictional stakes.

 Person vs. Technology

-• Contemporary relevance makes this conflict increasingly common; AI, social media, and biotechnology offer fresh story material
+• Contemporary relevance makes this conflict increasingly common.
+AI, social media, and biotechnology all offer fresh story material.
+Think of a character whose life is upended by an algorithm's decision, or a society that's lost something essential by automating it away.

-• Dehumanization fears drive the emotional stakes—will technology serve humanity or replace it?
+• Dehumanization fears drive the emotional stakes.
+The central question is usually some version of: will technology serve humanity or replace it?

-Compare: Person vs. Society vs. Person vs. Technology—both involve systems humans created, but society conflicts focus on human rules and expectations while technology conflicts focus on tools that develop unintended consequences.
-A character fighting censorship faces society; a character fighting an algorithm faces technology.
+Compare: Person vs. Society and Person vs. Technology both involve systems humans created, but they focus on different things.
+Society conflicts center on human rules and expectations; technology conflicts center on tools that develop unintended consequences.
+A character fighting censorship faces society.
+A character fighting an algorithm faces technology.

 Quick Reference Table